 #4 To work with a certain client

 For many people, an MBA is necessary to apply for certain jobs.
-Similarly, if you know your path lies in the world of business, then it makes sense that you'll need an ICF credential to access those clients you're most interested in serving.
+Similarly, if you know your coaching path will be intersecting with the business world, getting your ICF credentials makes good sense.

 For life coaches who want to work in the corporate realm, offer training programs, or serve executives, the matter of ICF credentialing is likely to come up.
 This is not necessarily the case if your coaching practice is focused more on serving individual coaching clients, although that too may be changing as consumers become more savvy.